Special Delivery: Programming with Mailbox Types (Extended Version): Mailbox Types in a Programming Language: What are the Issues?

-\section{Mailbox Types in a Programming Language: what are the issues?}
+\section{Mailbox Types in a Programming Language: What are the Issues?}

-Session typing was originally studied in the context of process calculi (e.g.,~\cite{HondaVK98, Vasconcelos12}), but later work~\cite{GayV10, Wadler14,FowlerKDLM21} introduced session types for languages based on the linear $\lambda$-calculus.
-The more relaxed view of linearity in the mailbox calculus makes language integration far more challenging.
-A mailbox name may be used several times to \emph{send} messages, but only once to \emph{receive} a message.
+Session typing was originally studied in the context of process calculi (e.g.,~\citep{HondaVK98, Vasconcelos12}), but later work~\citep{GayV10, Wadler14,FowlerKDLM21} introduced session types for languages based on the linear $\lambda$-calculus.
+In contrast, the more relaxed view of linearity in the mailbox calculus makes language integration far more challenging: a mailbox name may be used several times to \emph{send} messages, but only once to \emph{receive} a message.
 The intuition is that while sends simply add messages to a mailbox, it is a receive that determines the future behaviour of the actor.
-To illustrate, Fig.~\ref{fig:multi-use} shows a fragment of the future example from~\secref{sec:introduction} with two sends to the $\var{future}$ mailbox (lines 5 and 6), and a single receive (line 8).
-In the mailbox calculus, a name remains constant and cannot be aliased; this is at odds with idiomatic programming where expressions are aliased with $\calcwd{let}$ bindings or function application.
-Moreover functional languages provide nested evaluation contexts and sequential evaluation.
+To illustrate, consider the following code that shows part of the future example from~\secrefp{sec:introduction}: